micyen/VisAR/README.md

 Then type:
 `kill [process# from last step]`

-After setting up the front end (read the Front End Setup section), the tool will be live at (replace 3-82-162-181 with the public IPv4): ec2-3-82-162-181.compute-1.amazonaws.com
+After setting up the front end (read the Front End Setup section), the tool will be live at (replace 3-82-162-181 with the public IPv4 for the front end EC2 instance, which may be the same EC2 instance as the backend): ec2-3-82-162-181.compute-1.amazonaws.com

 ### Preprocessing setup